Chapter 11. Her 3rd Showing

 for our Lord God does all.

-not the working of creatures.
+not the work of His creatures,

-He is the centre-point of everything;
+for He is the mid-point of everything;

 and I was sure He does no sin.